pragma-/pbot/doc/Admin.md

 Usage:  `export <factoids|quotegrabs>`

 ### refresh
-Refreshes/reloads PBot core modules and plugins (not the command-line modules since those are executed/loaded each time they are invoked).
+Refreshes/reloads PBot core modules and plugins (not the command-line applets since those are executed/loaded each time they are invoked).

 For example, suppose you edit some PBot source file, be it a core file such as PBot/Factoids.pm or a Plugin such as Plugins/Wttr.pm.
 Rather than shut the bot down and restart it, you can simply use